loganmw3/loganmw3/README.md

 # 💫 About Me:
-Hi, I'm Logan – a Computer Engineering student at UIUC.
-I am super interested in AI, AI hardware and AI infrastrucure.
+Hi, I’m Logan, a Computer Engineering student at the University of Illinois Urbana-Champaign.
+I’m particularly interested in hardware design and the intersection of hardware accelerators and AI/ML.

 # 💻 Tech Stack: